compphoto/DepthEditingTool/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the `DepthEditingTool` directory, you can run:

 ### `yarn install` or `yarn`

-Download node modules for the depth editing application.
+This command downloads the node module dependencies for the depth editing application.

-### `yarn start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `yarn start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `yarn start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

 ### `yarn start`